thomasWeise/moptipy/README.md

 The first set of algorithms is general, i.e., can work with arbitrary [search spaces](#42-implemented-search-spaces-and-operators).

-1. The simple [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber) creates a random solution as initial best-so-far solution and then iteratively applies the unary search operator to the best-so-far solution.
+- The simple [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber) creates a random solution as initial best-so-far solution and then iteratively applies the unary search operator to the best-so-far solution.
   When the result of the unary operator is better, it becomes the new best-so-far solution, otherwise it is discarded.
-2. The [Hill Climber with Restarts](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber_with_restarts) works exactly like the hill climber, but restarts at a new random solution after a fixed number of unsuccessful moves.
+- The [Hill Climber with Restarts](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber_with_restarts) works exactly like the hill climber, but restarts at a new random solution after a fixed number of unsuccessful moves.
-3. A Random Local Search ([RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls)) also known as (1+1)&nbsp;EA works like the [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber) as well, but accepts a new solution if it is *not worse* than the best-so-far solution (instead of requiring it to be strictly *better*, as the hill climber does).
+- A Random Local Search ([RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls)) also known as (1+1)&nbsp;EA works like the [Hill Climber](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.hill_climber) as well, but accepts a new solution if it is *not worse* than the best-so-far solution (instead of requiring it to be strictly *better*, as the hill climber does).
-4. The [(&#x3BC;+&#x3BB;)&nbsp;EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ea), where "EA" stands for "Evolutionary Algorithm," is a simple population-based metaheuristic that starts with a population of `mu` random solutions.
+- The [(&#x3BC;+&#x3BB;)&nbsp;EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ea), where "EA" stands for "Evolutionary Algorithm," is a simple population-based metaheuristic that starts with a population of `mu` random solutions.
   In each iteration, it retains only the `mu` best solutions from the population ("best" in terms of the objective value, ties are broken such that newer solutions are preferred).
   It then applies the unary operator and the binary operator to generate `lambda` new solutions and adds them to the population.
   The `(1+1) EA` with `br=0` probability to use the binary operator is equivalent to [RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls).
-5. [General EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.general_ea) is a generalized version of the (&#x3BC;+&#x3BB;)&nbsp;EA that can additionally be configured with a [fitness assignment process](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.fitnesses.html) and both survival and mating [selection algorithms](https://thomasweise.github.io/moptipy/moptipy.algorithms.modules.html#module-moptipy.algorithms.modules.selection).
+- [General EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.general_ea) is a generalized version of the (&#x3BC;+&#x3BB;)&nbsp;EA that can additionally be configured with a [fitness assignment process](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.fitnesses.html) and both survival and mating [selection algorithms](https://thomasweise.github.io/moptipy/moptipy.algorithms.modules.html#module-moptipy.algorithms.modules.selection).
-6. Simulated Annealing ([SA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.simulated_annealing)) is similar to [RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls) but sometimes accepts worsening moves.
+- Simulated Annealing ([SA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.simulated_annealing)) is similar to [RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls) but sometimes accepts worsening moves.
   The probability to accept such moves gets smaller the worse the moves are and the longer the search continues.
-7. The Memetic Algorithm ([MA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ma)) works like the [(&#x3BC;+&#x3BB;)&nbsp;EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ea) but it applies the binary search operator at a rate of&nbsp;100%.
+- The Memetic Algorithm ([MA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ma)) works like the [(&#x3BC;+&#x3BB;)&nbsp;EA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ea) but it applies the binary search operator at a rate of&nbsp;100%.
   (In other words, it never uses the unary search operator).
   It refines the results of the nullary and binary search operators by using them as starting points of another algorithm, say an [SA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.simulated_annealing) or [RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls), which is executed for a pre-defined number of steps.
+- The above [MA](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.ma) can be configured to use [RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.rls) as local search.
+  This special case is also implemented as hard-coded [MA-RLS](https://thomasweise.github.io/moptipy/moptipy.algorithms.so.html#module-moptipy.algorithms.so.marls), which should be a little bit more speed-efficient (due to hard-coding the local search instead of plugging it in), but otherwise it takes the exactly same route through the search space.

 ##### 4.1.1.2.
 Single-Objective Optimization with Continuous Search Space